Bitcoin's alleged architect troubled by financial, tax issues

 McGrath Nicol noted in one report that the merging of bitcoin and cash transactions in the web of companies involving Wright "has made our review more difficult."

-Wright's attempt to go offline in recent days contrasts with the outgoing, self-promoting figure painted by former employees, neighbouring businesses at his Sydney offices and other acquaintances.
+Wright's attempt to go offline in recent days contrasts with the outgoing, self-promoting figure painted by former employees, neighboring businesses at his Sydney offices and other acquaintances.

 His Youtube account, now also deleted, contained videos of him rowing in the gym attempting to break records, while his LinkedIn profile contained a long list of academic qualifications.